Sleet827/Castle-Adventure-3D/README.md

 Steps to install:

 1. Download the code
-2. Extract the .zip filw
+2. Extract the .zip file
 3. Run the setup.py file (make sure that you provide the build_apps command on the command line.)
 4. What I said above means that on the command line, run: python setup.py build_apps
 5. Open the build folder, then select the folder of your system.